The Federal Reserve holds interest rates steady but signals rate cuts may be coming

 While that strong economy is welcome news for businesses and workers, it also raises the risk of reigniting inflation.
 As a result, Fed policymakers say they'll be cautious not to cut interest rates prematurely.

-"We have history on this," Bostic said.
+"We have history on this," Atlanta Fed president Raphael Bostic told the Rotary Club of Atlanta this month.
 "In the '70s, the Fed started removing accommodation too soon.
 Inflation spiked back up.
 Then we had to tighten.
 Inflation came down.
 Then we removed it again.
 Inflation went back up.
 And by the time we were done with that, all Americans could think about was inflation."

 The Fed is determined not to repeat that '70s show.
 At the same time, waiting too long to cut interest rates risks slowing the economy more than necessary to bring inflation under control.